Home

 On Oct.
 23, 1854, at the home of his parents in Wharton, Daniel is known to have witnessed the wedding of his sister Barbara to Henry "Foxy" McKnight.
 The wedding also was attended by Daniel's brother in law, William McKnight, husband of Mahala Minerd

 Daniel died sometime during the 1860s.
-It has been said that he was killed in the Civil War, and that their son Henry had to go to work at a young age to help support the family.
+It has been rumored in that he had gone off to fight in the Civil War, and was killed somewhere, unknown to the family.
+But with his departure, their son Henry had to go to work at a young age to help support the family.
 In the book The Lewis Family of Oliphant Furnace, Pennsylvania by descendants Thomas L. and Jack Walter Lewis, the authors state:

 [Henry's] father died about 1865 when he was 12 years old and that is why he had to go to work at such an early age.
 According to Mom, his dad died while with the Union Army during the Civil War.
 I remember him saying that he could hear cannon and musket fire in the mountains shortly after the battle of Gettysburg.
 He thought it was the retreating southern armies who got lost or trapped and had to come further west to go back across the Mason & Dixon line.

-While there is no official evidence that Daniel served in the war, this is an exciting new area of research to be pursued.
+There is no official evidence that Daniel served in the war.

 In 1858 and 1865, atlas maps of Fayette County were published, the latter by R.L.
 Barnes (Philadelphia, 27 South 6th Street).
 The hand-colored map shows the individual location of homes, farms and business establishments in the county.
 Shown on both maps is "D. Minor's Hotel" located directly next to Braddock's Grave and near "Old Ft.
 Necessity" along the National Pike in Chalk Hill.
 Whether "D. Minor" was our Daniel is not known but is a tantalizing question.
 Just a few years later, our Daniel's brother Samuel Minerd entered the hospitality business as proprietor of the nearby Fayette Springs resort, and in the 1880s Daniel's nephew-by-marriage, William Alexander Gaither, was the paid caretaker of the gravesite.